TY-Yang3015/Y2Lab_Interferometry_Coding/README.md

 There are five major components that are available at the moment.
 Please see `README.md` in each folder for further instructions.

-All classes take modular design that all related functionalities are encapsulated in individual methods.
+All classes take modular design such that all related functionalities are encapsulated in individual methods.
 Please see the DocStrings in each Python file for reference.

 All implemented C++ classes have similar structures compared to Python implementations.